EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

 ![](media/storage_policy.png)

-## Step 5: Setting Up the Development Environment
+## Step 5: Set Up the Development Environment

 After the device modeling, device registration, and data storage policy configuration of the Smart Battery are completed in the EnOS Management Console, you can now use the EnOS Python SDK for MQTT to connect the Smart Battery to EnOS and start transmitting data.